 We also aim to obtain and maintain registration for trademarks that we consider are relevant to our business.
-As of February 28, 2022, we have filed for registration of the trademarks for VOR BIOPHARMA, for VOR33, for VOR, and for Vor's "V" logo, for international class 5 (pharmaceuticals) under the Madrid Protocol, with more than 50 applications in the United States and foreign jurisdictions.
+As of March 21, 2023, we have filed for registration of the trademarks for VOR BIOPHARMA, for VOR33, for VOR, for our "V" logo, and for VOR BIO, for international class 5 (pharmaceuticals) under the Madrid Protocol, with more than 50 applications in the United States and foreign jurisdictions.
 We plan to register additional trademarks in connection with any future pharmaceutical products we may commercialize, if approved.